10 of the Most Beautiful Buildings in Morocco to Add to Your Itinerary

 Koutoubia Mosque, Marrakech

-Dating back to the late 12th century, the Koutoubia Mosque is a striking architectural wonder and the largest mosque in Marrakech.
+Dating back to the late 12th century, the Koutoubia Mosque is a striking architectural treasure and the largest mosque in Marrakech.
 It’s really hard to miss, with its soaring minaret towering over the southwest corner of the medina, adjacent to the leafy walking trails of Parc Lalla Hasna.
-If you’re particularly interested in getting an up-close view of the mosque, I’d recommend staying in a riad nearby with a rooftop terrace where you can listen to the call to prayer.

 The Koutoubia Mosque was originally founded in 1147 by the Almohad caliph Abd al-Mu’min and was entirely rebuilt around 1158.
-As a whole, the mosque is a quintessential example of the Almohad architectural style, which blended Moorish, Amazigh and Islamic design elements into a visually striking whole.
+As a whole, the mosque is a quintessential example of the Almohad architectural style, which blended Moorish, Amazigh and Islamic elements into a visually striking whole.

-Although non-Muslim visitors are not permitted to enter the mosque itself, the true highlight lies in the red sandstone minaret that towers over the surrounding buildings.
-Rising 77 metres in height, it is adorned with geometric arch patterns and crowned by a spire and metal orbs.
+Rising 77 metres in height, the minaret is adorned with geometric arch patterns and crowned by a spire and metal orbs.
 Look closely, and you'll notice that the opposite sides of the minaret feature alternating decorative motifs, adding an extra layer of complexity to this already breathtaking structure.

 Most beautiful buildings in Morocco